tikimcfee/LookAtThat/README.md

 ### When?

-Whenever I can, and even soon if you help!
+Whenever I can, and even sooner if you help!
 All questions, contributors, ideas, thoughts, issues, suggestions, hopes, dreams, and pull requests are welcome!

 ## How to run it

-You will need everything in this repository, including the syntax parsing libraries for SwiftSyntax targeting macOS and iOS.
+You will need everything in this repository, including the syntax parsing libraries for SwiftSyntax targeting macOS and iOS. iPad support is totally unknown.

 The current goal is to allow you to: